Summer 2017 UW Germanics Newsletter

 I fell in love with Germany in 2012.
 I spent a total of 3 years in Germany and Austria before pursuing a degree in Gemanics and International Studies and I am hoping for many more.
 While working in Baden Württemberg, Germany and doing undergraduate research for the University of Washington I met my now boyfriend of one year!
 I truly believe anything and everything is possible and there is no better place to start with than learning a language.
 As a DAAD scholar I am hoping to study Peace and… Read more

 After graduating from the University of Washington, I am heading to University of Virginia to complete the Global Master Program in International Commerce and International Strategic Management.
 I will spend the next year in Charlottesville, Guangzhou and Barcelona before hopping off to London the year after to complete Jewelry Design and Gemology certifications.
-My plan in a few years afterwards is to work in either international fine jewelry companies or in luxury brand management… Read more
+My plan in a few years afterwards is to work in either international fine jewelry companies or in luxury brand… Read more

 Ellwood Wiggins was a June 2017 featured faculty member on The Whole U's series, Faculty Friday.
 You can read his interview here.